sqweelygig/supercool-servers/README.md

 Thermal mass reduces the rate at which temperature changes occur and, in this context, can be used as energy storage.
 For example, a schedule may set the target temperature on an air-conditioner thermostat to a cooler temperature when electricity is cheaper.
-As a result, the air-conditioner will draw more heat energy from the room than routine operations require, and the thermal mass will cool.
+As a result, the air-conditioner will draw more heat energy from the room than routine requirements, and the thermal mass will cool.
 Conversely, the same schedule may resume the normal target temperature during expensive electricity tariffs.
 The thermal mass, being colder than the target temperature and the passive equilibrium of the room, will absorb some heat energy and slow the room's warming.
 This offsetting of operation through time is equivalent to storing energy when power is cheap and using it when power is expensive.